 We support the work of local advocates through an advocate-led Community of Practice started with substantial support from the Kresge Foundation.
 The advocate-led CoP was started by member organizations of our Advocacy Forum, which was begun in 2015.
 The purpose of our Advocacy Forum is to increase the strength and connections of the people and organizations working to create communities that promote equity and access to opportunity.
 The Advocacy Forum meets throughout the year for legislative briefings, workshops, and information sessions about the work of advocates in the area, and the advocate-led CoP convenes on a bi-monthly basis.

-As in other program areas, the Foundation supports investments in organizational capacity-building among nonprofits working in the field of economic development.
+As in other program areas, the Foundation supports investments in nonprofit leadership and effectiveness among nonprofits working in the field of economic development.

-The Greater New Orleans Foundation created the Community Revitalization Fund (CR Fund), a five-year, $25 million initiative in partnership with national and local foundations.
+The Greater New Orleans Foundation created the Community Revitalization Fund (CR Fund), a five-year initiative in partnership with national and local foundations after Hurricane Katrina.
 The CR Fund supported housing production, increased the capacity of community development organizations, promoted equitable and sustainable rebuilding, and increased GNOF’s capacity as a leader in community revitalization.
-Ultimately, the CR Fund raised $23 million, made 75 different grants to 59 grantees over a period of seven years, supporting the production of 9,378 units.
+Ultimately, the CR Fund raised $23 million, made 75 different grants to 59 grantees over a period of seven years, supporting the production of 9,378 units of affordable housing.
 For more information about the CR Fund, please visit the site of the fund’s final evaluation at crfnola.org.

 Since the sunset of the CR Fund, we have focused our investments on increasing affordable housing opportunities through advocacy for better affordable housing policy and programs, and through our support for financial education and coaching programs that prepare prospective homeowners so that they are better positioned to achieve their goals.